Page updated 10th November 2015

-This building, recently renovated, now shines like a beacon at this end of Sidwell Street.
-Its method of construction was ground breaking in Britain and it deserves a mention for that very reason.
+This Methodist church, recently renovated, shines like a beacon at this end of Sidwell Street.
+Its method of construction was ground breaking at the time and it deserves a mention for that very reason.

 │ Top of Page │